marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 ```
 ## Step 4:  DNS Requirements

-For openshift to be installed , you will need to setup your own DNS or use existing Domain/Subdomain.
+For OpenShift to be installed, you will need to setup your own DNS or use existing domain/subdomain.
 You can not use local host files or local resolver.

 ### **vSphere and KVM UPI**
 1. api.${CLUSTER}.${YOUR.DOMAIN.COM}          --->    ${YOUR.BASTION.IP}